neomutt/neomutt.github.io/_run/style-guide.md

 *unordered* (a.k.a. bullet) and *definition* (a.k.a. association) lists.
 They all have their special use case but the most used type is the bullet list.

-Lists are great to present several informations in a compact and easy to follow form instead of writing (and reading) walls of text.
+Lists are great to present several information in a compact and easy to follow form instead of writing (and reading) walls of text.
 Use it to describe *simple* contexts and probably alternatively to tables with long text cells which doesn't support line wrapping in source and thus, runs out of the screen.